-Before I begin please take a moment to visit The Atlas or consider joining me on social (usual suspects: Facebook, Twitter, Instagram).
+Before I begin please take a moment to visit The Atlas or consider joining me on social (usual suspects: Facebook, Twitter, Instagram) and also note this blog contains affiliate links.
 Thanks kindly now onto the blog…

 One of the cities I would most like to return to is Berlin as I felt there was a lot more to discover, not least HANSA Studios and Tempelhof.
 Berlin as you may know has a long history with music and the avant-garde and I’ll get onto that in due course.

 However for a few moments in 2006 and even less on a snowy night in 2018 I was present in the magnificent German capital.
 Here’s the lowdown…

 Regrettably it isn’t Tegal that welcomes me but the lo-cost Schonefeld – flying Easyjet from Bristol where I stop for a Kurrywurst in a novelty carriage next to the terminal.
 My first mission was to find the hostel whose name escapes me but it was nice save the snoring buffoon and some crappy staff.
 The power shower drilled pins and needles into me.
 You could say I was energised to see the city.

 First evening’s sortie is to get acquainted with the neighbourhood.
 I journey to the Berlin Tower to get a bird’s eye view of the city.
 At night it’s a vision in white and I pay the money to ascend to its nerve centre, the viewing platform.
 From there I can see the lights of the traffic and the city but I’ve no idea where anything is, it’s merely a kaleidoscope of light.